NBA Trade Rumors: Sixers’ Jahlil Okafor Headed Where Following Pelicans’ Deal?

 The Sixers, who had been quite vocal about shopping the 21-year-old center to the highest bidder — presumably the Pelicans — had just last week prevented him from traveling with his teammates until a trade was finalized.

-While most NBA trade rumors centered around Okafor landing in New Orleans, Fansided did note that the Pelicans were far from Jahlil’s only suitor.
+While most NBA trade rumors centered around Okafor landing in New Orleans, FanSided did note that the Pelicans were far from Jahlil’s only suitor.

-“It has been a rough few weeks for Jahlil Okafor,” noted Fansided.
+“It has been a rough few weeks for Jahlil Okafor,” noted FanSided.
 “Consistently being in trade rumors must be tough, especially for a second year player….
 Before Febraruy 13, there were reportedly up to 10 teams interested in the 76ers center.”

 Now, only the Bulls, Mavericks, and Celtics seem to remain.